lsst/pipe_tasks/doc/lsst.pipe.tasks/index.rst

 ###############

 ``lsst.pipe.tasks`` provides many of the `~lsst.pipe.base.Task` classes that drive the LSST Science Pipelines.
-The :ref:`command-line tasks <lsst.pipe.tasks-command-line-tasks>` listed here are useful data processing entry points for most users.
+The :ref:`pipeline tasks <lsst.pipe.tasks-pipeline-tasks>` listed here are useful data processing entry points for most users.
-You can also assemble your own pipelines by combining individual tasks through their Python APIs.

-``lsst.pipe.tasks`` does not provide all the tasks and command-line tasks in the LSST Science Pipelines.
+``lsst.pipe.tasks`` does not provide all the tasks and pipeline tasks in the LSST Science Pipelines.
 For a complete list of all available tasks, see :doc:`/tasks` and for an introduction to processing data see :doc:`/getting-started/index`.